pashagolub/pgxmock/README.md

 # pgx driver mock for Golang

 **pgxmock** is a mock library implementing [pgx - PostgreSQL Driver and Toolkit](https://github.com/jackc/pgx/).
-It's bases on a well-known [sqlmock](https://github.com/DATA-DOG/go-sqlmock) library for `sql/driver`.
+It's based on the well-known [sqlmock](https://github.com/DATA-DOG/go-sqlmock) library for `sql/driver`.

 **pgxmock** has one and only purpose - to simulate **pgx** behavior in tests, without needing a real database connection.
 It helps to maintain correct **TDD** workflow.

 - this library is **not** complete and **not** stable (issues and pull requests are welcome);